sridharsabarish/yocto/Exercises/exercise1.md

     <details>
     <summary>hint</summary>

-    - Use the command `free -g` to find the memory
+    - Use the command `free` to find the memory
     - Use the command `nproc` to find the processors

     </details>